sqweelygig/supercool-servers/README.md

 ![Chart showing cycle of thermostat intervals and their effects](docs/chart.png)

 Figure 4.1.2 - Chart output of a sample survey result

+The code quality at this stage is good.
+The components are cohesive, each associated with types, view, state and emission boundary.
+The code base sensibly reuses functionality via imports.
+The final few improvements to the code base were clear as to where they belonged and did not cascade.

 This evaluation shows the MVP at a moment where it is good but not exceptional.
 From here, the project's timeframe demanded that I implement improvements that could be delivered on time and defer improvements that ran the risk of overrun.